rubentalstra/rubentalstra/README.md

 ## 🧑‍💻 About Me

-- 🎓 I'm a **Software Engineering** student based in the northern Netherlands.
+- 🎓 I'm a **Software Engineering** based in the northern Netherlands.
 - 💻 I specialize in developing **mobile apps** using **Flutter**.
 - 🦀 Currently diving deep into **Rust** to broaden my programming horizons.
 - 🎨 I love creating apps that make everyday tasks **fun and engaging**.